Summer Start Mentors

 A Summer Start Mentor is a caring and responsible student leader who serves as a guide to incoming first-year and transfer students participating in the Summer Start program.
 Summer Start Mentors work collaboratively with the Summer Start professional staff to help students develop important academic and social skills, participate in new opportunities, and learn about a wide array of campus resources.
-They also develop close individual relationships with each of their mentees through weekly one-on-one meetings and participation in program events, such as weekly cookouts, sponsored weekend trips, and study groups.
+They also develop close individual relationships with each of their mentees through weekly one-on-one meetings and participation in program events, such as cookouts, sponsored excursions, and other social activities.

-To help aid applicants with preparation for what the role will entail, this website contains a description of responsibilities and expectations for the summer start program.
-Make sure you read through this entire application website thoroughly.
-All interested applicants will also be required to attend one information session to learn more about the application process and the expectations of the role.
+To help aid applicants with preparation for what the role will entail, this website contains a description of responsibilities and expectations for the program.
+All interested applicants are highly encouraged to attend an information session to learn more about the application process and the expectations of the role.

 The Summer Start Mentor role will provide you with the opportunity to learn more about yourself and your personal values, challenge yourself, and most importantly aid new students in their transition to North Carolina State University.
 We are excited you are considering making this role a part of your NC State experience.